JACKYLUO1991/CMNet/README.md

 # HybridNetSeg
 HybridNetSeg: A Compact Hybrid Network for Retinal Vessel Segmentation

+## Pay attention
+Once the paper is accepted, I will disclose all the training codes and detailed training procedures.

 ## References

 Please cite our paper if you find it useful in your research